-Obviously not.
-He had something else on his mind, when he wrote Galatians.
-And of Paul’s frustrating remarks in the first three chapters, this is the one that is most telling:
+Of all of Paul’s frustrating remarks in the first three chapters of Galatians, this is the one that is most telling:

 I am astonished that you are so quickly deserting the one who called you by the grace of Christ and are turning to a different gospel — which is really no gospel at all.
 Evidently some people are throwing you into confusion and are trying to pervert the gospel of Christ.
 (Galatians 1:6, 7; NIV84)